Where strange fact and stranger fiction collide

 Except for his small but cult like success as a musician and the fact that no body was ever found this might be a pretty normal missing person’s case (if there is such a thing) except in March 2017, a researcher tried to add his information into missing person database NamUS, NamUS found that there was never a missing person case filed in Santa Rose County or New Mexico for a Jim Sullivan.
 There was a rumor that this all might be a urban legend created to sell re-released records, but more than likely it was a case of bad records keeping.
 As of today I have not heard resolution on this wrinkle.

-If the issue with the police report is resolved, it is possible that maybe a John Doe that can be identified as Jim.
+If the issue with the police report is resolved, it is possible that maybe there is a John Doe that can be identified as Jim.
 Until then it is a shame that a man who loved music so much is known more for his disappearance than his art.

 Light in the Attic’s documentary about Jim Sullivan.